 A small greenhouse with automated heat can produce excellent transplants.
 If you have problems providing the required light and temperatures, purchase good plants prior to transplanting into the garden.
 The disadvantage of purchased plants is that variety selection is limited.

-Because you’re producing large fruit on relatively small plants, peppers and eggplants must have good growing conditions to produce abundantly.
-To compensate, make sure they receive full sunlight and are planted in the best part of the garden.
+Because peppers and eggplants produce large fruit on relatively small plants they must have good growing conditions to produce abundantly.
+Make sure they receive full sunlight and are planted in the best part of the garden.

 If you do a soil test, make sure you follow its recommendation.
-If not, apply 10 cubic feet of organic matter, 1 pound of nitrogen per 1,000 square feet of garden.
-Work these amendments into the soil prior to setting out the transplants.
+A good baseline fertilizer rate is 10 cubic feet of organic matter, 1 pound of nitrogen per 1,000 square feet of garden.
+Work soil amendments and/or fertilizer into the soil prior to setting out the transplants.

 Arrange the plants 1 foot apart in the row, with rows 3 feet apart.
 This allows 3 square feet per plant.